captainpete/jruby-bridge/README.md

 1. Ahh, some tests?
 2. Convince the Enterprise to stop using commercial databases
 3. Lazy-launching of the service process
+4. Hearbeat signal with auto-shutdown of service process
-4. Timeouts on the service process?
+5. Proxy signals to the service

 ## Contributing